plandes/clinicamr/README.md

-# Medical AMR generation
+# Clincial Domain Abstract Meaning Representation Graphs

 [![PyPI][pypi-badge]][pypi-link]
 [![Python 3.9][python39-badge]][python39-link]
 [![Build Status][build-badge]][build-link]

-Clincial Domain Abstract Meaning Representation Graphs
+This package parses clinical notes in to Abstract Meaning Representation Graphs (AMR).
+It uses the following packages to create the graphs and features:

+* THYME [AMR SPRING parser] to create the graphs
+* [MedCAT] for entity linking `CUI` attribution nodes
+* [MedSecId] for the clinical note sectioning
+* [Zensols Natural Language Parsing] for language parsing and feature creation

 ## Documentation